atom/git-utils/README.md

 `path` - The string repository-relative path.

 `text` - The string text to diff the HEAD contents of the path against.

+`options` - An optional object with an `ignoreEolWhitespace` key that when
+            set to `true` will ignore any whitespace diffs at the end of lines.

 Returns an array of objects that have `oldStart`, `oldLines`, `newStart`, and `newLines` keys pointing to integer values, may be `null` if the diff fails.